Doctor insights on:

-See a doctor: your symptoms are non specific.
-They could be passing or something more. please see a doctor very soon. if symptoms persist ...Read more
+See a doctor: Your symptoms are non specific.
+They could be passing or something more.
+Please see a doctor very soon.
+If symptoms persist ...Read more

 - Talk to a doctor online

 - Pale stool and abdominal pain

-- Abdominal pain green stool
+- Abdominal pain and blood in stool

-- Abdominal pain and green stool
+- Abdominal pain and black stool

 - Abdominal pain mucus in stool

 - Abdominal pain and yellow stool